 - Hypertensive encephalopathy,

 - Posterior reversible encephalopathy syndrome (PRES)

 Exact epidemiological data is not available.
 Studies have shown a high incidence of CB in patients with cerebral stroke in the range of 20 to 57%.

 For the localization of lesions in cortical blindness, knowledge of the visual pathway is important.
 In cortical blindness, lesion lies in the striate cortex, but often the nearby areas of the brain are also involved in giving rise to different manifestations.

 The optic nerve is covered by the layers of meninges.
 The intraocular part is the optic disc wherefrom the intraorbital portion starts leading to the intracanalicular portion as the nerve traverses the optic canal.
-Then the two optic nerve exit from the optic canals and form the optic chiasm where temporal hemiretinal fibers continue ipsilaterally and nasal hemiretinal fibers decussate and join the opposite optic tract.
+Then the two optic nerves exit from the optic canals and form the optic chiasm where temporal hemiretinal fibers continue ipsilaterally, and nasal hemiretinal fibers decussate and join the opposite optic tract.
 The tracts extend from the chiasm to the lateral geniculate body (LGB).
 Afferent fibers from the pupil leave the tract just anterior to the LGB.
 The visual afferents synapse in the LGB and second-order neuron starts as geniculocalcarine pathways (optic radiation) and terminate in the calcarine cortex of the occipital lobe.
-The primary visual cortex (V1) lies in the Brodmann’s area 17.
-Area 18 (V2) also known as the parastriate or parareceptive area, receives and interprets impulses from area 17.
-The peristriate or perireceptive cortex, area 19 (V3, V4, V5) has connections with areas 17, 18, and with other portions of cortex.
+The primary visual cortex (V1) lies in Brodmann’s area 17.
+Area 18 (V2), also known as the parastriate or parareceptive area, receives and interprets impulses from area 17.
+The peristriate or perireceptive cortex, area 19 (V3, V4, V5), has connections with areas 17, 18, and with other portions of the cortex.